nathan-ferchtandiker/bloom-ab-test-demo/README.md

 # Bloom A/B Test Demo

+## What is this Demo?

+This demo showcases how to evaluate code generation pipelines for Bloom using PostHog analytics.
+Two pipelines (A and B) generate mobile apps, which are simulated by images of mobile app screens.
+Users are presented with these app variants and asked to select which app they think is better.
+All user selections and interactions are tracked with PostHog.
+Additionally, the application features a dashboard that pulls data from PostHog and displays analytics—including statistical significance testing—to determine whether pipeline B (the new pipeline) performs better than pipeline A (the old pipeline).

 A full-stack application demonstrating A/B testing for Bloom app generation pipelines.
 The project consists of a Next.js frontend with a Node.js/TypeScript backend API, featuring real-time analytics dashboard and PostHog integration for event tracking.

 ## Project Overview